zac-hopkinson/tensorboard-pr-test/README.md

 We can extend the official Jupyter Docker image to test these changes.
 This is a great simple way to test inside of an isolated environment.
-By running it inside of Docker we can also expose only the Jupyter port, so if we are able to view TensorBoard we know it's working through the proxy.
+By running it inside of Docker we can also expose only the Jupyter port, so if we are able to view TensorBoard we know it's going through the proxy.
 A simple example is in [Dockerfile.lab](Dockerfile.lab).
 Build it by running:

 ```bash